xypron/rdimage/README.md

 rdimage
 =======

-Rdimage reads a uImage file and shows the header information.
+Rdimage reads an uImage file and shows the header information.

 With option -x the kernel image can be extracted.